machinable-org/machinable/docs/guide/interface.md

 └─ main.py                        # main script to execute
 ```

-One benefit of this requirement is that you can refer to the classes via their module import path.
+The benefit of this requirement is that you can refer to the classes via their module import path.
 For example, using this *module convention*, you can simplify the instantiation of classes that are located in different modules:

 ::: code-group